-Several full-evening plays and a number of oneact plays are given each year under the coordinated sponsorship of Theta Alpha Phi and the department of speech and dramatics.
-Students interested in dramatics should see W. F. Thompson or another member of the staff in Room 5, Woodshop.
+Several full-evening plays and a number of oneact plays are given each year under the coordinated sponsorship of Theta Alpha Phi and the department of speech and dramatics under the direction of W. Fawcett Thompson.
+Any student in good academic standing is eligible to try out.
+Freshmen and sophomores are urged to join the Studio Theater which meets twice each month for shorter plays.
+Don Buell is faculty adviser for this group.